Sirmione: Main sights

-World heritage site
+World Heritage Site

-The prehistoric settlement at Lugana Vecchia is part of the Prehistoric Pile dwellings around the Alps a UNESCO World Heritage Site.
+The prehistoric settlement at Lugana Vecchia is part of the Prehistoric Pile dwellings around the Alps, a UNESCO World Heritage Site.

 Municipal government

 Sirmione is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
 Since 1995, the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
 The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
 The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

 Since 1995, the mayor of Sirmione is directly elected by citizens, originally every four, then every five years.
 The current mayor is Luisa Lavelli (FI), who in May 2018 as deputy mayor replaced the former mayor Alessandro Mattinzoli, elected regional councillor.
-Lavelli was finally elected mayor on 26 May 2019 with the 50.1% of the votes.
+Lavelli was finally elected mayor on 26 May 2019 with the 50.1% of the votes and re-elected on 10 June 2024 with 33% of the votes.